jsitarski/bindata/manual.md

 ## Parameterizing User Defined Types

-All BinData types have parameters that allow the behaviour of an object to be specified at initialization time.
+AllJBinData types have parameters that allow the behaviour of an object to be specified at initialization time.
 User defined types may also specify parameters.
 There are two types of parameters: mandatory and default.